openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Lethal Damage

 Lethal damage is used sparingly in Open Legend as a way for GMs to paint a picture of injury consequences over time.
-This is especially helpful for grim and gritty storylines where effects of injury should extend beyond a combat encounter.
-A GM might incorporate a trap or environmental hazard that deals lethal damage.
-Since these situations occur outside of combat, normal damage would otherwise have no long term effect on the story.
+This is especially helpful for grim and gritty storylines where the effects of injury should extend beyond a combat encounter.
+Lethal damage is also appropriate for traps or environmental hazards, which often occur outside of combat and thus would pose no threat using the usual damage and healing rules.

-A creature's maximum hit point total is reduced by the amount of lethal damage it has sustained.
+When a character suffers lethal damage, their maximum hit point total is reduced by the amount of lethal damage it sustains.
 The maximum lethal damage a creature can accrue is equal to its maximum hit points.
 If a creature sustains lethal damage greater than or equal to its maximum hit point total, the creature is unconscious until it heals at least 1 hit point of lethal damage.

+> #### Lethal Damage Example
+>
+> Trish is at full health with 22 hit points when she steps on a land mine which deals 8 points of lethal damage.
+Her current hit points are now 14, and her hit point maximum is also reduced to 14 until she can heal the lethal damage.

 #### Healing Lethal Damage